-Figure 17: Missing Data Drive the "Collapse" in Trade
+Figure 18: Missing Data Drive the "Collapse" in Trade

-Notes: Panel (a) shows the evolution of the trade between Comoros and Cameroon, who ended their CU in 1993, vs. a control group of Comoros and Nigeria.
-In panel (b), we disaggregate Comoros-Cameroon trade into imports and exports.
-We see that Comorian imports actually rose after dissolution, and that there is no Comorian export data before.
+Notes: Panel (a) shows the evolution of the trade between Comoros and Cameroon, which ended their CU in 1993, vs. a control group of Comoros and Nigeria.
+In Panel (b), we disaggregate Comoros-Cameroon trade into imports and exports.
+We see that Comorian imports actually rose after dissolution, and that there is no Comorian export data before dissolution.

-Figure 18: Impact of CFA Exits and Entrances
+Figure 19: Impact of CFA Exits and Entrances